 2. Compliance considerations in the SaaS

-Most SaaS vendors say that their platform is compliant with most policies, laws and regulations by simply mentioning one-liners on their website or adding logos.
+Most SaaS vendors say that their platform is compliant with most policies, laws, and regulations by simply mentioning one-liners on their website or adding logos.

-It is important to verify this if the SaaS vendor is speaking the truth.
+It is important to verify if the SaaS vendor is speaking the truth.
 To do this, you should have a detailed look at the Policy and Terms and Services pages on their website.

 Transparency is the key to the security of your customer information.
-SaaS vendors should maintain this transparency by providing you more information on how they store and secure your customer data on their platform.
+SaaS vendors should maintain this transparency by providing you with more information on how they store and secure your customer data on their platform.

 3. Threat prevention capabilities